tysonhunsberger-byte/ambiance/README.md

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html` interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking the bundled Modalys and Praat installers, triggering extractions, launching any executable that you point to (including custom tools or the extracted installers), registering standalone executables or entire workspaces for external tools, and rendering ambience layers through the Python audio engine.
+The UI exposes controls for checking the bundled installers, triggering extractions, launching any executable that you point to (including custom tools or the extracted installers), registering standalone executables or entire workspaces for external tools, and rendering ambience layers through the Python audio engine.
 If you place a